 Change the engine oil after the first 25 hours of operation, then after every 50 hours.
 The boat must be removed from the water to use the quick oil drain system.
 There is a drain hose attached to the bottom of the oil pan with a small plug screwed into the loose end of the hose.
+Remove the drain plug (T-handle) (A), located in the bilge area, and put the end of the drain hose through the drain hole.

-Remove the bilge drain plug and put the end of the drain hose through the bilge drain opening.
 Make sure there are no kinks or sharp bends in the hose.
+Remove the plug at the end of the hose and drain the oil into a container under the boat.
 The engine will drain most efficiently when the oil is warm.
 Allow several minutes for the oil to settle and drain.
 Dispose of used oil in an environmentally safe manner.